lethienhoa/ML-Course/twenty_percent_project.md

 ### Book Reading

-One can choose one of these books, read (entirely or at least 5 chapters) and write a resume in one page.
+You can choose one of these books, read (entirely or at least 5 chapters) and write a resume in one page.

 #### John Tabak´s series:
 - Probability and Statistics: The Science of Uncertainty (History of Mathematics)